Pioneers roll to 55-27 victory over Kannapolis Brown

 A.L.
 Brown coach Mike Newsome said the Wonders lost an offensive lineman earlier in the week, which hurt the team’s running game.

 “I didn’t think it was going to affect us really that much,” Newsome said.
-“We you lose a kid who has been a starter all season long, it’s tough.”
+“When you lose a kid who has been a starter all season long, it’s tough.”

 The Pioneers took control of their game in the first half.
 Castle scored his first two touchdowns in the first quarter with plunges of four and three yards on the Pioneers’ first two drives.
 Watauga drove to the Wonders’ 1-yard line before Jake Watson capped the march with a 1-yard touchdown run.